-Registration and paper submission due online by: Extended to February 4, 2018.
+Registration and paper submission due online by: February 5, 2019

 There is no registration cost to participate in the Institute and meals will be provided during the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Lincoln, NE.

-For more information please contact Liz Ready at:
+For more information please contact Taylor Hart at:

 Further opportunities for participants: